 But first, some Important things to understand about this article

-This is the second article in our series on Uber Eats taxes.
-Also in this series is our Uber Eats Tax Calculator, which helps you look at your Uber Eats income and get a feeling for how it impacts your total tax picture.
+This is the second article in our series Uber Eats driver taxes.
+Also in this series is our Uber Eats Taxes Calculator, which helps you understand how your Uber Eats earnings impact your total tax picture.

-This is not tax advice.
-Do not take this as tax advice.
-I am not a tax professional or tax expert.
-The purpose here is to provide information that helps you understand how things work with Uber Eats, and in this article, their tax reporting.
+This is not tax advice and should not be taken as such.
+The purpose here is to provide information that helps you understand how things work with Uber Eats and, in this article, their tax reporting.

-For personal tax advice that relates to your own situation, you should seek out a tax expert who can explain things specifically for you.
+For personal tax advice related to your situation, you should seek a tax expert who can explain things specifically for you.

 Understanding the 1099-K on Uber Eats